-When I talk to people about pellet grills, the next words that often promptly pop out of their mouth are ‘that’s a Traeger right?‘.
+When I talk to people about pellet grills, the next words that often promptly pop out of their mouth are, ‘that’s a Traeger, right?‘.
 Traeger’s brand is now firmly fixed in the social consciousness with the concept of a pellet grill.
-Very much, in the same manner, when people refer to vacuum cleaners as ‘Hoovers’.
-Well, while Traeger did start this pellet grill revolution they are by no means the only pellet grill brand, and their competition keeps upping their game.
-Case in point, with this article, were are going to compare Traeger vs REC TEQ.
-As you will, REC TEQ is providing very compelling pellet grills/smokers.
+Very much in the same manner when people refer to vacuum cleaners as ‘Hoovers’.
+Well, while Traeger did start this pellet grill revolution, they are by no means the only pellet grill brand, and their competition keeps upping their game.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

-Below is not a detailed review on every Traeger and REC TEQ wood pellet grill on the market today.
-I have lots of other articles which I’ll link to below which go into more detail on all the Traeger and REC TEQ pellet grills on the market today.
+Below is not a detailed review of every Traeger and REC TEQ wood pellet grill on the market today.

 Introduction To Traeger vs REC TEQ Pellet Grills

 While Traeger is the foundation for pellet grills with their creation in the 1980s, REC TEQ didn’t start producing pellet grills until 2008.

 However, the founder of REC REQ, Ron and Ray, clearly know their ‘stuff’ as the first pellet grills that REC TEQ started to produce instantly developed a strong following for their features and build quality.

 Jump forward to today, and both Traeger and REC TEQ pellet grills have come a long way from their origins.

 There’s More To Pellet Grills Than Cooking Area